GSA/catalog-fgdc2iso/README.md

 ## Usage

+When updates to the master branch are pushed to the repository, a github [action](/actions) will be run to build a new version of the WAR file, test it and if successful, tag and release it.

-Download the latest `fgdc2iso.war` from the [Releases](./releases) page.
-Install the war into Apache Tomcat's directory.
+Alternatively, this can be installed by downloadiung the latest `fgdc2iso.war` from the [Releases](/releases/latest) page or 'make build' and putting the WAR file into Apache Tomcat's webapps directory.

     mv fgdc2iso.war /opt/tomcat/webapps/